Perturbative readout error mitigation for near term quantum computers: Recovering the probability all-zeros bitstring

 It is convenient to use the convention that vectors and matrices be sorted according to the weight of the binary representation of the index, with indices of equal weight sorted arbitrarily.
 For example with $n=3$, this has the effect of rearranging the vector of readout probabilities such that

 We now consider an instructive toy model for readout error for which an analytical upper bound on the error $|\pideal_0 - r \cdot \pexp|$ may be derived exactly.
-In this model, $\Ro$ is both overly simplified and trivially invertible, but the analysis will provides insight into approximations for situations where $\Ro$ has a more complex structure.
-The model for readout error that we are interested in is described by a response matrix of the form
+In this model, $\Ro$ is both overly simplified and trivially invertible, but the analysis will provide insight into approximations for situations where $\Ro$ has a more complex structure.
+The model for readout error that we study analytically is an extreme example of asymmetric readout error described by a response matrix of the form